Presentación

 Facultativo Especialista de Área en Ginecología y

-Obstetricia.
-Profesor Asociado Facultad de Medicina
+Profesor Asociado.
+Facultad de Medicina

 Universidad Autónoma de Madrid